-An S&P Global Ratings outlook assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).
+An S&P Global Ratings outlook assesses the potential direction of a long-term credit rating over the intermediate term (generally up to two years for investment grade and generally up to one year for speculative grade).
 In determining a rating outlook, consideration is given to any changes in economic and/or fundamental business conditions.
 An outlook is not necessarily a precursor of a rating change or future CreditWatch action.
 The "Stable" rating outlook means that a rating is not likely to change.